-In opioid-dependent patients and patients with a history of drug abuse or dependence, treatment should only be for short period and under medical supervision.
-Acetaminophen and Tramadol Hydrochloride Tablets should be used with caution in patients with cranial trauma, in patients prone to convulsive disorder, biliary tract disorders, in a state of shock, in an altered state of consciousness for unknown reasons, with problems affecting the respiratory center or the respiratory function, or with an increased intracranial pressure.
+Tramadol Hydrochloride and Acetaminophen tablets should be used with caution in opioid dependent patients, or in patients with cranial trauma, in patients prone to convulsive disorder, biliary tract disorders, in a state of shock, in an altered state of consciousness for unknown reasons, with problems affecting the respiratory centre or the respiratory function, or with an increased intracranial pressure.
 Acetaminophen in overdosage may cause hepatic toxicity in some patients.